jaspector

 A permit is required before construction or demolition of a building or structure, and before most structural, egress, plumbing, mechanical, gas, electrical, fire protection, or occupancy-changing work regulated by the Virginia Uniform Statewide Building Code.

+Not all construction work requires a permit in unincorporated Frederick County, VA.
 The following work is generally exempt: One-story detached tool or storage sheds and similar structures up to 256 square feet; Fences, unless required for pedestrian safety or pool barriers; Certain low retaining walls; Small shallow pools meeting USBC criteria; Certain replacement windows and doors without framed-opening changes; Fixture-for-fixture plumbing replacements without system alterations; Like-for-like receptacle or light fixture replacements in qualifying residential occupancies; Ordinary paint, wallpaper, trim, and flooring work; Certain limited reroofing and residing work meeting USBC criteria.
 Note: These exemptions follow Virginia USBC Section 108.2.
 Exemptions may be overridden in historic districts or special flood hazard areas.
 Zoning approval may still be required even when a building permit is not.
 Confirm with the Frederick County Inspections Department before proceeding.
+When in doubt, confirm with the local building department before starting work.